substantic/rain/docs/guide/user.rst

 Content types
 =============

-Data objects may represents different type of data in different formats.
+Data objects may represent different type of data in different formats.
-However, Rain threats all data objects as raw binary blobs, and it is up to tasks to interpret them.
-Content type is a string identifier that serves to distinguish format of data and may help to choose the right parser for tasks that accepts data in various formats.
+However, Rain treats all data objects as raw binary blobs, and it is up to tasks to interpret them.
+Content type is a string identifier that helps to identify the format of the data and choose the right parser.
 Python code also recognize some of content types and allows to load them.

 Recognized content types: